 All residence halls at Bennett College are contracted for the academic year, August to May academic year; therefore, all residents are required to sign this Housing Agreement for Campus Living issued by the College.

-- HOUSING FEE PAYMENT: All returning students are required to make a non-refundable Housing fee payment of $100.00, all new students housing fees are included in the $250 enrollment fee.
-A limited amount of housing is available for those students requesting on-campus accommodations.
-Therefore, it is essential that the housing contract be returned to the Office of Campus Life as quickly as is possible.
+- HOUSING FEE PAYMENT: A limited amount of housing is available for those students requesting on-campus accommodations.
 Housing contracts will be accepted on a space-available basis.
 Contracts that are received after on-campus housing is filled will be placed on the on-campus housing waiting list.

 - Residents withdrawing from the college during the school year will be held liable for the pro-rated cost of the room and board charges based upon the date they move out of campus housing.
 This amount may be billed to the resident(s) independent of any college-pro-rated refund.

-- NO CANCELLATION OF THIS CONTRACT FOR THE FALL SEMESTER WILL BE ACCEPTED AFTER SEPTEMBER 1, NO CANCELLATION OF THIS CONTRACT FOR NEW INCOMING SPRING SEMESTER STUDENTS WILL BE ACCEPTED AFTER JANUARY 30.
+- NO CANCELLATION OF THIS CONTRACT FOR THE FALL SEMESTER WILL BE ACCEPTED AFTER SEPTEMBER 1.
 Enrolled residents will be responsible for the full cost of room and board for the contract period.
 Residents deciding not to attend the college after that date will be relieved of the contractual obligations if notification is received in writing.

 - A new or readmitted resident must take occupancy no later than the first day of orientation or obtain the approval of the Office of Campus Life to move in after that date.